-Even the overall theme is at first deceptive.
+Even the overall theme is initially deceptive.
 When the film opens, one is made to believe that this is a strict delivery job, and that all the two police officers (Charles McGraw as Det.
 Walter Brown, and Don Beddoe as Det.
 Sgt.
-Forbes) have to do is transport a crucial witness (Marie Windsor as Mrs. Frankie Neall, widow of a mob boss) to a California courtroom; the officers’ banter about first impressions (and the five-dollar wager they place, on whether she’s going to be a standard-issue moll or different) sounds just like that at first, banter; later we realize it's a crucial exchange, implying a major theme.
+Forbes) have to do is transport crucial witness Mrs. Frankie Neall, widow of a mob boss (the gloriously slatternly Marie Windsor) to a California courtroom; the officers’ banter about first impressions and the five-dollar wager they make (on whether she’s going to be the standard-issue gun moll) sounds just like that, banter; later we realize it's a crucial exchange, implying a major theme.

-Noir is often noted for the distinctiveness of its lighting (or relative lack of), less frequently for a sense of claustrophobia; but I submit that the latter is almost as indispensable a quality as the former, at least in the very best examples of the genre (The web of pursuit tightening around Peter Lorre in Fritz Lang’s M; the dingy hotel rooms, bars, filthy alleyways and sewage-choked bridges in Orson Welles’ Touch of Evil).
+Noir is often noted for the distinctiveness of its lighting (or relative lack of), less frequently for a sense of claustrophobia; but I submit that the latter is almost as indispensable a quality, at least in the very best examples of the genre (The web of pursuit tightening around Peter Lorre in Fritz Lang’s M; the dingy hotel rooms, bars, filthy alleyways and sewage-choked bridges in Orson Welles’ Touch of Evil).
 I’d go as far as to say that if you don’t have any difficulty with your breathing come story's end, then maybe the film isn’t noir enough.
-The majority of Narrow Margin’s hour-long-plus-change running time is on the train, and Fleischer is about peerless in realizing not just the locomotive’s narrow corridors and tiny compartments, but everyday bustle—the conductors punching tickets, the dining-car waiters clearing tables, the passengers whiling away time by smoking or snacking or hanging about in the space between cars (the only privacy passengers can have, short of a sleeping compartment).
+The majority of Narrow Margin’s hour-long-plus-change running time takes place on a train, and Fleischer is about peerless in realizing not just the locomotive’s narrow corridors and tiny compartments, but its everyday bustle—the conductors punching tickets, the dining-car waiters clearing tables, the passengers whiling away time by smoking or snacking or hanging about in the space between cars (the only privacy available to passengers, short of a sleeping compartment).

-In more recent films set on trains--in more recent action films, or films period--the director often sends the camera following the passengers down one passageway after another.
-Fleischer worked with handheld cameras in this picture, but moves his camera only for emphasis (like the breathless moment when Mrs. Neall runs for safety to her compartment).
-Too much movement would break the spell of extreme confinement that surrounds the film (of course the decision to do this was as much practical as it was aesthetic: the handheld cameras then were bulkier).
+In more recent films set on trains--in more recent action films, or films period--the director often sends the camera down one passageway after another; Fleischer worked with handheld cameras in this picture, but moves his camera only for emphasis (like the breathless moment when Mrs. Neall runs for safety to her compartment).
+Too much movement would break the spell of extreme confinement that surrounds the film (of course the decision to do this was as much practical as it was aesthetic: the cameras then were bulkier).
 Fleischer often positioned his camera at or near corners looking down the corridor’s length with the unseen far corner marked by someone appearing or disappearing around it.
-He makes use of the rectangular space to create the impression of a maze, with only so many twists and turns (even the room to maneuver within this maze is limited).
+He makes use of the right-angled network of rectilinear spaces to create the impression of a maze, with only so many twists and turns (even the room to maneuver within this maze is limited).